notamicrodose/repo2md/readme.md

 # repo2gh

-repo2gh is a Flask-based web app that allows users to upload repos (folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
+repo2gh is a Flask-based web app that allows users to upload github repos (essentially folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
 Its basic, but it does the job.
+Contributions are welcome!

 ## Features